 "It's against the wishes and appeals and urgings of the peoples of South Korea and China, and many others."

 Australia too, had called the visit disrespectful to the dead from other nations.
-From The Australian:
+From

 "From Australia's point of view we understand the prime minister of Japan wanting to show respect to Japanese soldiers killed in the second world war, whatever the rights and wrongs of the second world war and we (Australia) have very strong views about that history," he (Australia Foreign Minister Downer) said during a photo-opportunity with the South Korean Foreign Minister Ban Ki-Moon.